Westchester County NY Traffic and Speeding Tickets

 What is consistent among all of these courts is that pleading guilty as charged to a point assessed moving violation is always a mistake as it will cost you in increased insurance premiums and depending on your driving history could cause a license suspension.
 Fighting the ticket yourself will require that you will take off time from work and since you know little about the system uncertainty of outcome.

 This is where we come in.
-Our law firm and attorneys have represented countless clients in courts throughout Westchester County, including but not limited to such towns such as Port Chester, Mount Pleasant, Valhalla, Rye Brook, Pleasantville, Pound, Scarsdale, Eastchester, Harrison, White Plains, Yonkers, New Rochelle, and Lewisboro.
+Our Westchester County speeding ticket attorneys have represented countless clients in courts throughout Westchester County, including but not limited to such towns such as Port Chester, Mount Pleasant, Valhalla, Rye Brook, Pleasantville, Pound, Scarsdale, Eastchester, Harrison, White Plains, Yonkers, New Rochelle, and Lewisboro.
 We know when it is to your advantage to postpone a court date, when to ask for an accelerated trial, when to plea bargain, and when the most opportune time for you to take a point reduction course.
 We will do this for you WITHOUT THE NEED FOR YOU TO EVER TAKE OF TIME FROM WORK OR COME TO COURT.
-Our attorneys are authorized to appear on your behalf so that you will not lose any time from work.
+Our speeding ticket attorneys are authorized to appear on your behalf so that you will not lose any time from work.

 The goal of our lawyers is to get a resolution with no points or reduced points from what you were charged with, be it through negotiations, motions, or trial.
 We are confident of our ability to deliver, so much so that in Westchester County we offer a Money Back Guarantee if we do not reduce or eliminate the points you are convicted of from that of which you were charged.
 You have enough to worry about.
 Let us do the work.
 Call today.